Joshbrooks237/Splitter/README.md

 This tool was built for the **underdog artist**.

-The bedroom producer who can't afford $30/month.
+The bedroom producer who can't afford $30/month forever.
 The DJ who needs that acapella at 3 AM.
 The musician who wants to learn from the masters.
-The creator who refuses to be paywalled.
+The creator who refuses to be subscription-trapped.

-**Your music.
-Your stems.
-Your rules.**
+**$40 once.
+Unlimited stems.
+Forever yours.**

 <br>